ducamvinh/QuantLaneNet/README.md

             --test_mode         image         \
             --image_path        <path to some image>

-- **'random_image'**: run the model on a random image from the dataset.
-The path of the dataset directory needs to be passed to the '--dataset_path' argument.
+- <code>random_image</code>: run the model on a random image from the dataset.
+The path of the dataset directory needs to be passed to the <code>--dataset_path</code> argument.

         python3 ./test.py                     \
             --model             software      \